mosecorg/mosec/docs/example/stable_diffusion.md

 This example provides a demo service for stable diffusion.
 You can develop this in the container environment by using [envd](https://github.com/tensorchord/envd): `envd up`.

+You should be able to try this demo under the `mosec/examples/stable_diffusion/` directory.

 ##### Server

     envd build -t sd:serving